OrLeviteh/Web-3-Jamie/Instagram Feed blank/README.md

 Set the tag you want by changing feed.php
 **if the RSS feed is empty the page will be empty!!**

-For a gallery of all the pictures with that tag:
+For a gallery that will last forever of all the pictures with that tag:
 GalleryOfAll.html pulls from Statigram = all images.
 It takes at least 10 min to upload a new image.
 It currently requests a new pull every 2 min.
 Change that in the feedFull.js file.